EUDAT-B2SAFE/B2SAFE-puppet/README.md

 * puppet version 3.8.x

 ## Usage
+* Currently the puppet 3.8.x should be installed before other steps.
 * Download repository
-* Apply parameters for Postgresql or use default
+* Apply your parameters for for configuration of Postgres, iRods and B2SAFE in file /etc/puppet/parameters/common.yaml
 * Run puppet in masterless mode: <br>
   puppet apply --modulepath /etc/puppet/modules/ site.pp
 * Execute iRods setup script: